Group work

 What is it good for?

 Learning in small groups sets various cognitive and social processes in motion.
 For example, short questions can be discussed in groups of two in order to consolidate, repeat or apply knowledge.
 More extensive tasks enable the cooperative and independent development of learning objects.
 The advantage of forming groups should be taken into account when setting tasks (e.g. incorporate different levels of experience and knowledge).
-The successful completion of a task can remain in the group or be available as an observable and measurable result at the end.
+The successful completion of a task can remain in the group or be available at the end as an observable and measurable result.

 Whether the use of group work makes sense depends on the learning objectives of the course.
 As the subject matter of the group work is usually of a technical nature, it must be possible to work on this technical content in groups in a meaningful way.
 Group work is also suitable for promoting interdisciplinary skills, such as communication skills, teamwork, conflict resolution and independent learning.